 The Mission of the Street Operations Department is to manage, maintain, and develop the City's street system.
 This is accomplished by maintaining street pavement; operating and maintaining traffic signals, signs and markings; and planning and developing the street system.

-The department's major functions include Pavement Preservation, Base Restoration, Traffic Engineering, Traffic Signals, and Signs & Markings.
+The department's major functions include Pavement Preservation, Concrete Restoration, Base Restoration, Traffic Engineering, Traffic Signals, and Signs & Markings.

 For the Street Operations Department

 Street Operations Department Services

 The Flashing Yellow Arrow Signal, or FYA, are being installed at several local intersections throughout the city.

 Banners for non-profit events or activities can be placed over the street at seven different locations in the city.
 The banners have to be permitted and there is a non-refundable application fee.